Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 ### Scenario: An invalid division should log an error in the console

-- GIVEN that the submit button is pressed
+- When the submit button is pressed
 - WHEN 20 is entered into the first input
 - AND 0 is entered into the second input
-- THEN the division should not be done
+- the division should will not be done
-- AND the following should be displayed: “Division not performed.
+- And the message is displaed in the DOM: “Division not performed.
 Invalid number provided.
 Try again”.
-- AND an error should be logged in the browser console that shows the call stack
+- AND an error is logged in the browser console that shows the call stack
-- BUT the program should not crash entirely
+- BUT the entire programm does not crash

 ### Scenario: Providing anything that is not a number should crash the program